Evaluation Research

 directly related to program goals;

-- Surveying client and stakeholder satisfaction through the use of client satisfaction surveys (for example,
+- assessed client and stakeholder satisfaction through the use of client satisfaction surveys (for example,

 SPR's surveys of users of federal information clearinghouses);

-- Identifying economic and social impacts using experimental, longitudinal and
+- identified economic and social impacts using experimental, longitudinal and

 cost-sharing agreements;

-- Evaluation of horizontal programs (interdepartmental initiatives), such as the Federal Contractors Program (HRDC),
+- evaluated horizontal programs (inter-departmental initiatives), such as the Federal Contractor's Program (HRDC),

-- Recommending alternative program approaches and strategies for program delivery, and
+- recommended alternative program approaches and strategies for program delivery, and

 needs for programs and services.